 4. Mobile users hate too many questions

-5. Too many screen sizes
+5. Too many screen sizes – Mobile App Web App

-With the growth of mobile devices market, too many variations in the screen sizes is observed.
-Until iOS6, Apple had been managing it well, but with introduction of iOS7 and iOS8, designers have to be very careful about Apple screen sizes too.
+With the growth of the mobile devices market, too many variations in screen sizes are observed.
+Until iOS6, Apple had been managing it well, but with the introduction of iOS7 and iOS8, designers have to be very careful about Apple screen sizes too.

-6. Mobile screens designs need high resolution images.
+6. Mobile screen designs need high-resolution images.